Skip to main content

 • “The characters feel more memorable, the art style is more striking and consistent, and the storytelling delivers a tighter, more satisfying sword-and-sorcery experience.”

-• “The writing and voice acting is extremely poor, but they're enjoyable the same way the bad story and acting in Resident Evil are enjoyable.”
+• “The writing and voice acting are extremely poor, but they're enjoyable in the same way the bad story and acting in Resident Evil are enjoyable.”

-• “You can see in the cinematics (in which you have a lot of cut frames on some of them) and on characters from the story that censorship was implemented compared to previous games.”
+• “You can see in the cinematics (in which you have a lot of cut frames) and on characters from the story that censorship was implemented compared to previous games.”

-• “Each time I finished an encounter my muscle increased by 10, random encounter, very bad night or dungeon/main story.”
+• “Each time I finished an encounter my muscle increased by 10; random encounters and dungeons/main story felt very bad.”

 • graphics